nobl/ioBroker.senec/docs/en/README.md

 The adapter retries automatically with exponential backoff on connection failures — no manual retry configuration needed.
 If the SENEC device is temporarily unreachable (reboot, firmware update), polling resumes automatically when the device comes back online.

+#### TLS Certificate Validation

+The adapter validates the SENEC device's HTTPS certificate using a multi-layer approach:

+1. **User CA** — Upload the SenecGui-Root CA certificate via the dashboard (System tab → TLS Certificate).
+Download it from mein-senec.de (Documents / General Documents / SenecGui-Root) and upload the .pem or .zip file.
+SENEC distributes this certificate behind a login, so the adapter cannot bundle it.
+2. **Cached CA** — If no user cert is provided, the adapter can automatically download the CA from mein-senec.de (requires the mein-senec.de connector to be enabled).
+The downloaded cert is cached in adapter state and persists across restarts.
+3. **TOFU (Trust On First Use)** — If no CA cert validates, the adapter pins the device's certificate fingerprint on first contact.
+Subsequent connections verify against this fingerprint.
+A warning is logged if the fingerprint changes (e.g. after firmware update), and the new fingerprint is accepted automatically.

+The adapter tries each layer in order and uses the first one that validates.
+Without any CA certificate, TOFU provides secure identity verification automatically — the upload is optional.

+If automatic CA download failed and you want to retry, set `_local.tls.certFetchFailed` to `false` — the adapter will attempt the download again on the next restart or immediately if running.

 **Important**: Polling too frequently or requesting too many data points can overload your SENEC device.
 This may cause the device to restart, become unresponsive, or fail to synchronize with the SENEC cloud.
 If you experience issues, reduce the polling frequency or stop the adapter.

 #### Additional High-Priority Polling Data Points